mickfuzz/phd4/_posts/2022-2-5-3M-framework.md

 If students are working on similar projects.
 This may also have the effect of increasing possibilities for peer support and to reducing teacher stress in a classroom setting.
 It is very tricky to support students to introduce unknown or untested features.

-## Research Findings

-### On tools and affordances

-THIS IS (WAS) STUCK IN THE MIDDLE
-IS THIS PART OF THE LIT REVIEW OR FINDINGS?
-MAKE IT PART OF FINDINGS

-My research involves choice of tools based on the audience.
+## Describing two Game Making Tools

 After research two tools emerged as significant based on the opportunities provided.
 These were MakeCode Arcade a specialised block based programming and Phaser.js an authentic web game making framework used in a browser-based programming environment (code playground)

-This report focuses on the second of the tools chosen.
-Describing the affordances of two tools is useful to help explore potential to resolve
+While, this report of the 3M model focuses on the second of the tools chosen. describing the affordances of two tools is useful to help explore some of the tensions outlined above.

-#### MakeCode Arcade - specialised block based programming
+### MakeCode Arcade - specialised block based programming

 **MakeCode Arcade** is a block based programming environment similar to Scratch but with some interesting features which are tailored to game making like gravity, lives and a game over block.
 In addition, the multi-media making abilities are very stripped down, you can download the games to hand held devices or run them easily.